tbfe-de/C-CleanCode/OOP-in-C/v2/_TODO.md

 prediction.
-If your prediction is not met, go back to the documentation. (*Cppreference.com* is basically a Wiki, so if some description is easily misunderstood, the user community itself can fix it.
+If your prediction is not met, go back to the documentation. (*Cppreference.com* is basically a Wiki, so if some description is easily misunderstood, the user community itself can fix it.)

 ## Following Plan A – Get active with some hands-on coding

-In this particular case it is probably no option, as the solution in version 3 is the same program written in C++.
-So you may either go with Plan B or completely skip this and go to version 5.
+Replace the `return 0` in `main` with `return EXIT_SUCCESS` for wider portability.
+If you think it is a good idea to put comment after each header file include, which symbol from the header is used, feel free to do so too.

+Also there is an apparent contradiction between the actual arguments of `run_app` (see `DDD_HH_MM_SS.c`) and the `extern` declaration suggested in the last step.

+Would you consider this to be *Clean Code* or prefer to fix it?

+How?

 ## Following Plan B - Understand what should have been done

-If you are at least a little bit interested in C++ or have prior experience with C++ you may now want to do a side-by-side comparison with Version 3.
+If you are also a little bit interested in C++ or have prior experience with C++ you may now want to do a side-by-side comparison with *eXtra Version 1* of this series of steps sub-directory `x1`.
+You may continue there up to `x4` or skip the C++ intermezzo and continue to following the main line of examples with *Version 3* (in sub-directory `v3`).